-- Almost 1 in 4 children in the Better Start Bradford reach areas have evidence of preschool language delay. - This means that children in these wards in Bradford are already at a disadvantage in their language skills from as early as 2-years-old when compared to other children in England, and that there is high demand for early intervention. - Early screening and intervention before children get to school may help mitigate the language skill gap in deprived communities that are at risk of lower academic and socioeconomic outcomes [13].
+- Approximately 1 in 4 children in the Better Start Bradford reach areas were classified as late talking at 2-years-old and around 1 in 2 children seen by early years service BHT were found to need further support for speech, language and communication. - This means that children in these wards in Bradford are already at a disadvantage in their language skills from as early as 2-years-old when compared to other children in England, and that there is high demand for early intervention. - Early intervention before children get to school may help mitigate the language skill gap in deprived communities that are at risk of lower academic and socioeconomic outcomes [13].
 This therefore requires targeted services for these higher risk communities that takes into account children learning more than one language and that are from diverse environments.